Churchill Club

 The Churchill Club (Churchill-klubben) was a group of eight teenage schoolboys from Aalborg Cathedral School in the north of Jutland who performed acts of sabotage against the Germans during the occupation of Denmark in the Second World War.

 The Churchill Club was one of the earliest resistance groups to be formed in Denmark.
 Under the leadership of 16-year-old Knud Pedersen, their activities began at the end of 1941 when they began to target the German occupation forces in Aalborg to imitate the resistance of Norwegian soldiers.
 They succeeded in carrying out 25 acts of sabotage before they were arrested by the police in May 1942.
 Some of those acts of sabotage included stealing weapons and destroying vehicles, blueprints, and plane parts.
-The boys were charged with a fine of 1.860 million kroner for the destroyed Nazi property; their sentences ranged from one-and-a-half to five years in prison.
+The boys were charged with a fine of 1,860,000 kroner for the destroyed Nazi property; their sentences ranged from one-and-a-half to five years in prison.
 Even during their imprisonment, some of the boys managed to escape at night to continue their sabotage activities for some time, then sneak back into their cells before sunrise.

 Background

-On April 9, 1940, the German Army invaded Denmark with little resistance.
-14-year old Knud Pedersen and his family saw the horrific acts of violence the German troops committed against their people.
+On 9 April 1940, the German Army invaded Denmark with little resistance.
+14-year-old Knud Pedersen and his family saw the horrific acts of violence the German troops committed against their people.
 Knud and his older brother Jens also saw how Norway was fighting the invasion and felt shame in their country for giving in within just a few hours.
 Knud, along with his friends and family, started a small resistance group in Odense, Denmark.

 They named themselves the RAF after the British Royal Air Force because of the high level of respect they had for them.
+The group even carved circles into the seats of their bicycles to mimic the RAF insignia.
 They started with small acts of sabotage such as cutting phone lines of German Military Headquarters, and turning around or breaking German street direction signs.
 They performed these small acts through the summer and fall of 1940.
-In April 1941, Pedersen moved to Aalborg, forming the Churchill Club there.
+In April 1941, Knud moved to Aalborg, forming the Churchill Club there.
 Meanwhile, the RAF Club stayed active and eventually was in friendly competition with the Churchill Club.